planetsolaris/keep-emerson-open/index.md

 Emerson has recently invested in upgrades that made the school energy-efficient, with energy-saving lights and an installation of solar panels.
 These enhancements are projected to further lower the school's energy costs, ensuring a greener and more eco-conscious future.

 Beyond its commitment to sustainability, Emerson thrives as a close-knit and proactive community.
 The dedication of parents, teachers, and supporters knows no bounds, as evidenced by consistently surpassing [fundraising](https://m.facebook.com/photo.php/?fbid=719896109936485) goals.
-This remarkable achievement not only demonstrates unwavering community support but also paves the way for enriching educational experiences.
+This remarkable achievement not only demonstrates unwavering community support, but also paves the way for enriching educational experiences.

 Emerson parents volunteer at the school every day.
-Their active involvement not only fosters an inspiring learning environment where students flourish but also serves as a cost-saving measure for the school.
+Their active involvement not only fosters an inspiring learning environment where students flourish, but also serves as a cost-saving measure for the school.
 With dedicated volunteers generously giving their time and talents, the school can allocate resources more efficiently, redirecting funds towards enriching educational programs and further enhancing the student experience.
 Students are nurtured by the care and encouragement of those around them, benefiting from the invaluable contributions of our dedicated volunteers.

 ## Enrollment Trends